xddxdd/blog/source/_posts/en/article/modify-website/docker-share-network-namespace-bird-high-availability.lantian/index.md

 date: 2020-03-13 20:23:20
 ---

 At exactly one year ago, I [set up an Anycast service with Docker in the DN42 network (Chinese only atm)](/article/modify-website/dn42-docker-anycast-dns.lantian).
 Back then, I customized the container's image and added a Bird installation to it, then put in a config file to broadcast Anycast routes via OSPF.
-However, as time went by, a few problems are exposed:
+However, as time went by, a few problems were exposed:

 1. The process of installing Bird takes time.
 Instead of installing Bird with `apt-get`, since [my Dockerfiles need to support multiple architectures (Chinese only atm)](/article/modify-website/gpp-preprocess-dockerfile-include-if.lantian), and Bird isn't available in some architecture's repos for Debian.
 And since my building server is AMD64, and [is running images of other architectures with `qemu-user-static` (Chinese only atm)](/article/modify-computer/build-arm-docker-image-on-x86-docker-hub-travis-automatic-build.lantian), a lot of instruction translation is needed in the image building and software compilation progress, which is extremely inefficient.
 It may take more than 2 hours to build an image for different architectures, while if I installed it with Bird, it will take less than 5 minutes.
 2. Customizing image also takes time.
 Since both the target application (such as PowerDNS) and Bird need to be run simultaneously, I cannot simply use the target app as the ENTRYPOINT.
 Adding other managing software (supervisord, s6-supervise, tini, or a custom Bash script) adds extra complexity to the image (and therefore increases chances of error), and other factors such as signals, return values and zombie processes need to be taken into account.